MindviewLLC/MindviewLLC-hugo/content/mindview/index.md

 Learning can feel vulnerable, but the sooner you reveal that you don't know something, the sooner you can start understanding it.
 I want to improve everyone's ability to comfortably say "I don't know."

 Although I've written books on numerous languages, Python---which I've used since the mid-90s---is my preferred implementation language.
-I have recently been delving into Rust, which seems to be the ideal language for writing Python extensions.
+I have been delving into Rust, which seems the ideal language for writing Python extensions.

 I consider distributed version control, testing, and build automation to be the foundation of a reliable development process.
 I believe that it's almost always worth automating things, primarly to reduce human error.
 Automation frees minds to solve more complicated problems.